elpatoenlasolas/newPortfolio/README.md

-#### Please do not fork or pull request, it's a temporary deployment that will be updated with a final release soon.
+#### Please do not fork or pull request.

+Any changes or feedback should be addressed personally.
+Please [email](patofunes@gmail.com) me for that reason.